Consider these the notes of a wine beginner on how I learnt to love it at Fratelli Vineyards, and how you can too!

 “Ageing like fine wine” is one of the most common phrases we use to suggest improvement over time and complexity—the idea that patience transforms something ordinary into something remarkable.
 Naturally, one must assume that older wine automatically means better wine.
 However, it’s a little more nuanced than that.

 Ageing, in wine terms, simply refers to the process of allowing the wine to mature over time, either in barrels or in its bottle.
 As it rests, the flavours evolve.
 Bright, fresh fruit notes can mellow.
 Tannins—that slightly drying sensation you feel, especially in red wines—can soften.
 New flavours can emerge, sometimes more earthy, nutty, or layered than the wine’s younger self.
 But here’s the beginner-friendly truth: not all wine is meant to age.
 Many bottles are made to be enjoyed young, when their fruit-forward character is at its best.
 Ageing works beautifully for certain styles and structures, but it isn’t a universal upgrade button.
+Sette, a premium aged red wine in collaboration with Manish Malhotra, is a great option to start with at Fratelli!

 To me, the process feels quite romantic.
 The romance of aged wine lies in that evolution—the idea that, given the right conditions, something can grow more complex, more balanced, more interesting.
 And hence was devised ageing like fine wine.